michal-kocur/NiFi-tutorial/README.md

 ##### If NiFi cannot start correctly at first deploy (first creation)

-- Give full permission access to V_NiFi_VOLUME directory (chmod 777 -R V_NiFi_VOLUME) or hash lise 9 10 in the docker-compose.yml (we are working on solving this issue)
+- Give full permission access to V_NiFi_VOLUME directory (chmod 777 -R V_NiFi_VOLUME) or hash lines 9 10 in the docker-compose.yml (we are working on solving this issue)
 # Tasks

 Here you can find task to do during traings: